DavidMertz/dispatch/README.md

 a given method.

-Numerous developers have created a version of a multimethods for Python (see [History.md](docs/HISTORY.md)).
+Numerous developers have created a version of a multimethods for Python (see [History of Dispatch Concepts](HISTORY.md)).
 Most or all of those use decorators, or other conventions, to attach multiple implementations to the same global name, and switch between implentations at call time within an ordinary-looking function.

 I have decided here on a slightly different API.
 A "dispatcher" is a namespace in which multiple callable names may live, and calling each one